Akhil-Suresh/golearn/doc/functions.md

 There is a standard way in go to handle such non deadly issues, By non deadly I mean the errors that doesn't put the executing function to halt.

-That is by returning the error from out custom function.
+That is by returning the error from our custom function.

 ```go
 package main